Elizabeth Branwell

 Elizabeth Branwell (1776 – 25 October 1842) was the aunt of the literary sisters Charlotte Brontë, Emily Brontë and Anne Brontë.

-Called 'Aunt Branwell', she helped raise the Brontë children after her sister, Maria Branwell, died in 1821.
+Called 'Aunt Branwell', she helped raise the Brontë children after her sister, Maria Brontë, died in 1821.
 She managed the household until her own death in 1842.

 Early life

 Elizabeth Branwell was one of twelve children born to the Cornish couple Thomas Branwell and Anne Carne in Penzance, Cornwall.
 The family was very successful in the import and export trade while her father owned a brewery, an inn and the largest grocers' emporium in the town.
 The close-knit family was broken up by the death of Thomas Branwell in 1808 and of his wife the next year.
 Maria Branwell moved north to Yorkshire where she met her husband, Patrick Brontë, while Elizabeth most likely moved in with her married sister, Charlotte.
 It was for this sister that Maria's daughter, Charlotte Brontë, was named.
 Not much is known of Elizabeth's remaining time in Penzance, but she was a member of polite society and she had a private income of £50 which would have allowed her to live comfortably.